farooqashar/resumes/old/README.md

 # Old Personal Resumes

-This repository contains old personal resumes that are no longer up to date.
+This directory contains old personal resumes that are no longer up to date.